The Forerunner

 A Beautiful Work in Bethany

 3 Now while he was in Bethany reclining at the table in the home of Simon the leper, a woman came in, carrying4 an alabaster jar of very expensive perfume made from pure nard; and when she had broken the jar, she poured the perfume over his head.
-4 But some who were there took offense5 and said to one another, “Why was this perfume wasted?
+4 But some who were there took offense,5 saying to one another, “Why was this perfume wasted?
 5 It might have been sold for more than three hundred denarii, and the proceeds given to the poor.”
-So they began to scold her.
+And they were scolding her.
 6 But Jesus said, “Leave her alone!
 Why are you troubling her?
 She has performed a beautiful work in my behalf.6 7 For the poor will always be with you, and you can do good for them whenever you wish; but I will not always be with you.
-8 She did what she could: she anointed my body beforehand for burial.
+8 She did what she could: she anointed my body for burial ahead of the time.
 9 Moreover, I tell you the truth: Wherever this gospel is proclaimed in the whole world, what this woman has done will also be spoken of as a memorial to her.”7

 The Treachery of Judas